-There are five conversations I'd like to have with experts (and anyone passionate about the subject), preferably with facts, research, and statistics.
+There are five conversations I'd like to have with experts (and anyone passionate about the subject), with tact, and preferably with facts, research, and statistics.
 Prepare for opinions about controversial topics.

 Why Do Blacks Still Say "Nigger" (and variations) So Much?

 But I've yet to hear someone give legitimate reason for calling themselves, other blacks, and even people of other ethnicities a "nigga."
 I still believe the two most common reasons are:

 - It is an attempt to remove the "sting" from when non-blacks use the term to degrade africans and black americans

 - Black entertainers, particularly rappers boasting the street scene with an industry push

 I have no poll data to back that up.
 Only the many conversations I've had with others about the topic.
 If you find any, let me know.